rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 > #### The .NET stream client library
 >
 > RabbitMQ speaks multiple protocols.
-This tutorial uses RabbitMQ stream protocol which is a dedicate
+This tutorial uses RabbitMQ stream protocol which is a dedicated
 > protocol for [RabbitMQ streams](/docs/streams).
 There are a number of clients
 > for RabbitMQ in [many different
-> languages](/client-libraries/devtools) see the stream clients.
-We'll
+> languages](/client-libraries/devtools), see the stream client libraries for each language.
-> use the [.NET stream client](https://github.com/rabbitmq/rabbitmq-stream-dotnet-client) provided by RabbitMQ.
+> We'll use the [.NET stream client](https://github.com/rabbitmq/rabbitmq-stream-dotnet-client) provided by RabbitMQ.
 >
 > The client supports [.NET Core](https://www.microsoft.com/net/core) as
 > well as .NET Framework 6+.
 This tutorial will use RabbitMQ .NET stream client 1.8.0 and
-> .NET Core so you will ensure
+> .NET Core, so you make sure
 > you have it [installed](https://www.microsoft.com/net/core) and in your PATH.
 >
 > You can also use the .NET Framework to complete this tutorial however the